hindu-comm/mail_stream_advaita-l/2017/07/Defintion_of_anubhav/20__Praveen_R._Bhat.md

 > I had intentionally written  “definition’ (within inverted comma), and not
 >> just definition which would have made it like a dictionary meaning.
 >>
-> ​Sure, but the intention for a clear definition is to either express particular difference(s) between ज्ञान and अनुभव or to say both are the same.
+> Sure, but the intention for a clear definition is to either express particular difference(s) between ज्ञान and अनुभव or to say both are the same.